 Qi Gong Relieves Chronic Pain

-I love expressions like ‘up-tight’, ‘wound up’, ‘chocked up’, and many others that describe an embodied feeling that also describes the quality of your life at that time.
+I love expressions like ‘up-tight’, ‘wound up’, ‘chocked up’, and many others that describe an embodied feeling that also describes the quality of your life in that moment.
 My favourite is ‘butterflies in your stomach.’
 That feeling actually happens when your adrenaline gets so high, that the blood that normally sits around your life-giving gut, is pushed into your muscles – in case of a life-challenging interaction.

 Feeling into your embodied state is the first step of every Qi Gong practice.

-Shifting your Jing Shen, your State of Being, from ‘wound-up’ to ‘floating on a cloud’, or ‘still like a pond’ is always a potent and very tangible quality to Qi Gong.
+Shifting your Jing Shen, your State of Being, from ‘wound-up’ to ‘floating on a cloud’, or ‘still like a pond’, is a potent and very tangible quality to your Qi Gong practice.

 - Increased Heart Rate

 - Blood in Your Muscles, Not Your Gut